 Describe one of the wackiest proposals/ideas you’ve been sent.

 Too many to count, but I loved being assigned by the Times to cover the tree-sitters at Berkeley who were noisily and very publicly protesting a planned expansion of Cal’s sports facilities.
 I had never previously conducted interviews with people hanging from tree limbs while side-stepping the law that wanted them down immediately.

 Not enough people totally grasp the very nature and the wide reach of public relations.

 What’s a top industry trend you’re currently following or are interested in?

-Staying with a semi-sports theme, it’s the marketing-PR thrust of the Golden State Warriors as they fast-break ever closer to their new arena in San Francisco, which will open next season.
+Staying with a semi-sports theme, it’s the marketing-PR thrust of the Golden State Warriors now that they’ve opened their new arena in San Francisco (despite pandemic setbacks).
 They’re well-funded, particularly well-run and amazingly entertaining on the court.
 They never seem to do anything wrong, with the possible exception of blowing a 3-1 lead to LeBron in the 2016 NBA Finals.

 Tell us a little about yourself.